Skip to content

 Open in Colab

 Plotly is one of the most common Python graphing libraries for interactive graphs.
-With Neptune, you can log interactive 2D and 3D charts generated in Plotly.
+With Neptune, you can log interactive 2D and 3D charts as well as point clouds.

 Plotly figure in Neptune